Wipro Limited (WIT): Skating on Thin Ice? We Know the Answer

 WIT’s Market Performance

-WIT stocks went down by -4.86% for the week, with a monthly drop of -3.40% and a quarterly performance of 22.27%, while its annual performance rate touched 71.98%.
-The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 1.74% for Wipro Limited.
-The simple moving average for the period of the last 20 days is -3.65% for WIT stocks with a simple moving average of 32.83% for the last 200 days.
+WIT stocks went up by 2.88% for the week, with a monthly drop of -0.16% and a quarterly performance of 23.14%, while its annual performance rate touched 80.90%.
+The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 1.78% for Wipro Limited.
+The simple moving average for the period of the last 20 days is -0.59% for WIT stocks with a simple moving average of 34.23% for the last 200 days.

-During the last 5 trading sessions, WIT fell by -4.86%, which changed the moving average for the period of 200-days by +107.28% in comparison to the 20-day moving average, which settled at $6.48.
-In addition, Wipro Limited saw 10.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WIT rose by +2.88%, which changed the moving average for the period of 200-days by +119.80% in comparison to the 20-day moving average, which settled at $6.48.
+In addition, Wipro Limited saw 13.98% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for WIT